 • Be current on all financial obligations to The DAVE School; and

-• Maintain satisfactory academic progress in the applicable diploma program.
+• Maintain satisfactory academic progress in the applicable Virtual Production diploma program.

-The DAVE School will determine whether a student qualifies for the UO Scholarship at the end of the program.
-A qualified student will receive the UO Scholarship in the form of a retroactive disbursement not to exceed the amount of tuition and fees that was financed by debt and charged to the student for the applicable program, after first applying any other financial assistance for which the student results eligible to the student’s account.
+The DAVE School will determine whether a student qualifies for the UO Scholarship at the end of the Virtual Production diploma program.
+A qualified student will receive the UO Scholarship in the form of a retroactive disbursement not to exceed the amount of tuition and fees that were financed by debt and charged to the student for the applicable program, after first applying for any other financial assistance for which the student results eligible to the student’s account.

-The DAVE School will not issue refunds to students who receive an Universal Orlando Scholarship, and the scholarship is not to be used towards retake fees or the required technology package.
-Suppose an Universal Orlando Scholarship recipient withdraws from the program at any time; In that case, the Universal Orlando Scholarship will be canceled, and the student will be responsible for paying the entire awarded amount.
+The DAVE School will not issue refunds to students who receive a Universal Orlando Scholarship, and the scholarship is not to be used towards retake fees or the required technology package.
+Suppose a Universal Orlando Scholarship recipient withdraws from the program at any time; In that case, the Universal Orlando Scholarship will be canceled, and the student will be responsible for paying the entire awarded amount.

 Virtual Production Diploma Program